 Serve and enjoy.

 - Any iced tea will work just fine in this recipe.
-Green tea tends to be a favorite for making iced tea, though oolong is an excellent option as well.
+Black tea tends to be a favorite for making iced tea, though oolong is an excellent option as well.

 - This is an excellent recipe for mango-flavored iced tea as well.
 It's a popular flavor among bottled iced teas and should be easy to find at most grocery stores.